 - Men age 19 and older need 8 mg of iron every day.

 - Kids and babies need between 7 and 15 mg per day, depending on their age.

-Desiccated grass-fed beef spleen is one of the best sources of dietary heme-iron.
+The desiccated grass-fed beef spleen is one of the best sources of dietary heme-iron.
 Beef spleen contains 5 times more heme iron than beef liver.
-100 grams (3.5 ounce) of beef spleen contains 45 milligrams of heme iron, while the same amount of beef liver contains 8.3 milligrams of heme iron.
+100 grams (3.5 ounces) of beef spleen contains 45 milligrams of heme iron, while the same amount of beef liver contains 8.3 milligrams of heme iron.